dinosg/gerrychain/README.md

 chain_parallelx.py uses the multiprocessing module to implement a parallel pool.
 I achieved an x 36 speed increase on my server (40 core).
 It also uses condense_datastruct.py to unwrap the datastructure created by a parallel markov chain computation, and only select one out of every nn (default 100) data rows to avoid tons of correlated, duplicate-ish data

 chain_parallel_50.py uses multiprocessing and normalizes the statewide election proxy to 50-50%.
-If the labels for the my_proxy elections don't follow a simple convention (electionD  , electionR  eg USS2012D, USS2012R) for democratic & republican vote totals however, it crashes

 strcmp_matlab.py does some string recognition and indexing what I'm used to doing (as in Matlab)